spanner/radiant-sass_grid-extension/README.md

 #Sass Grid#

 This is a very simple extension that sassifies the [960 grid system](http://960.gs/) and makes its styles available both as classes and as sass mixins.
+Right now it's experimental but it ought to work.

 ##Usage##